Bloody New Year: Cast

 Rock musicians Chas Cronk and Tony Fernandez (representing Cronk's band Cry No More) appear as the ghostly singers seen by Spud.
 Emerson also served as the film's stunt coordinator.

 Production

-Development

 Warren was approached by Maxine Julius to make a horror film for her and developed the plot over seven days with line producer Hayden Pearce.
 Bloody New Year was meant as a homage to 1950s B movies, the film being set on an island trapped in a time warp where it is always New Year's Eve, 1959.
 Originally the entire film was to have been set in the 1950s, but this idea was abandoned due to budget constraints.
 According to Warren, the premise was inspired by the real-life contamination of a Scottish island as the result of a failed disease control experiment.